jvanbruegge/adcs_plot/README.md

 This way we have only between three and four graphs active at any time (plus/minus one depending on screen size) so we cut about half of our rendering time!

+## Step 10: UI/UX goodies

+As with the previous point these are ideas for the future, I might implement some of them.

+### Proper scales

+The scales on the y axis you can see in the current version are generated using [d3-axis-hyperscript](https://github.com/jvanbruegge/d3-axis-hyperscript), a library that was hacked together by me in an hour.
+That's why it is not working very well and I would not trust the axis too much.
+I basicly took the idea from [d3-axis](https://github.com/d3/d3-axis) and made it work without direct DOM manipulation, but with normal snabbdom vnodes instead.

+We could add something like helper lines to make graphs clearer and achieve API compatibility with `d3-axis`.
+And fix the remaining bugs of course.
+If someone is interested, PRs are welcome :)

+### Resorting the graphs

+As we can only see a certain number of graphs on the stream at a time, it would be very nice if we could reorder them.
+That way we can bring the graphs we are interested in closer or near each other allowing you to see them at the same time.

+This is fairly simple to achive.
+I created [cyclejs-sortable](https://github.com/cyclejs-community/cyclejs-sortable) that fits exactly this use case (shameless plug, again).
+With this we can just add a font awesome symbol to each graph that we can use as handle.
+We can then use this handle to reorder the graphs with drag and drop.

 ## Closing it up

 All source code is on [GitHub](https://github.com/jvanbruegge/adcs_plot).
 This is a copy of the original repo, so you can go back a few commits and see the original history.